anetczuk/ros-diagram-tools/doc/cmd_args_tools.md

   --descriptionjsonfile DESCRIPTIONJSONFILE
                         Path to JSON file with items description --pkgsfilterlist PKGSFILTERLIST
+                        Path to file with list of packages to filter (other packages will be excluded) --highlightnodeslist HIGHLIGHTNODESLIST
-                        Path to file with list of packages to filter -iri, --includerosinternals
+                        Path to file with list of nodes to highlight -iri, --includerosinternals
                         Include ROS internal items like /rosout and /record_* --outdir OUTDIR       Output HTML